hadrienj/StaircaseJS/readme.md

 Change the active staircase when:

-- the answer is wrong
+- if the answer is wrong
 - if there is two much consecutive right answers
 - if limit of allowed values is reached